Mekong River cruises from AmaWaterways sail through Vietnam and Cambodia and are filled with history, culture and immersive experiences

 Various forms of transportation played a role in our adventures as well.
 We navigated along Southeast Asia’s streets in trishaws and tuk-tuks, sailed through bustling waterways and tiny canals in wooden sampans, and even rode in two-person oxcarts driven by local farmers in Cambodia’s Kampong Tralach.
 AmaWaterways excels at providing so many opportunities for personal interactions, and we were thrilled when friendly locals occasionally invited us into their homes to learn more about their lives.
 We enjoyed spontaneous conversations with residents as we strolled through towns and tiny villages, including swapping stories with friendly women selling produce in Sa Dec’s busy market and chatting with locals in rural Angkor Ban.

-History, sometimes beautiful and at other times tragic, is an important part of this Mekong River voyage.
+History, sometimes beautiful and at other times tragic, is an important part of these Mekong River cruises.
 We marveled at the gilded treasures at Cambodia’s Royal Palace in Phnom Penh and enjoyed walking through the nearby National Museum, with its outstanding Khmer art collection.
 Yet we also visited one of Cambodia’s infamous Killing Fields and the Tuol Sleng Genocide Museum in the same city, where we learned about the millions of Cambodians who suffered and perished in the brutal horrors of Pol Pot’s Khmer Rouge regime.

 Powerful travel experiences like these provide alternative perspectives and a broader understanding of different cultures.
 These transformative journeys forge deep connections and shape the way we look at the world.
-Memories from our Mekong River journey are indelibly etched in my mind, particularly our traditional Buddhist blessing ceremony at one of Cambodia’s largest monasteries in Oudong, quiet moments in Sa Dec’s colorful Cao Dai Temple and my moving conversations with two of the seven S-21 prison survivors during our visit to the Tuol Sleng Genocide Museum.
+Memories from our Mekong River cruise are indelibly etched in my mind, particularly our traditional Buddhist blessing ceremony at one of Cambodia’s largest monasteries in Oudong, quiet moments in Sa Dec’s colorful Cao Dai Temple and my moving conversations with two of the seven S-21 prison survivors during our visit to the Tuol Sleng Genocide Museum.
 The incredible personal interactions we had throughout the voyage taught me so much about the strength of the human spirit, generosity and power of forgiveness.

 We capped off our trip in Cambodia with a bucket list three-day visit to Angkor’s magnificent temples.
 AmaWaterways’ outstanding post-cruise extension housed at the posh Sofitel Angkor Phokeethra Golf & Spa Resort in Siem Reap made our stay seamless and memorable.
 Accompanied by exceptional guides, we spent hours exploring the hauntingly beautiful Ta Prohm temple in Angkor where Angelina Jolie filmed scenes for Lara Croft: Tomb Raider.
 Rising early the next morning, we trekked through the dark to watch a magical sunrise at iconic Angkor Wat, the largest religious monument in the world.
 Angkor Archaeological Park is a spectacular UNESCO World Heritage Site containing a wealth of ancient Khmer temples.
 AmaWaterways selects a number of these treasures for its multi-day circuit, including Banteay Srei, the stunning “Citadel of Women” adorned with intricate carvings, and monumental walled city of Angkor Thom, the last capital of the Khmer empire.
 AmaWaterways guides carefully orchestrate the visits so guests have personalized experiences, arriving at popular “must-see” sites at the optimal times to minimize the crowds.

-Traveling Like Family
+Traveling Like Family on AmaWaterways

-While the destination is certainly the star of the show on Mekong River cruises, the shipboard experience is a prized part the trip – exceeding expectations from start to finish.
-Launched in 2015, the AmaDara is a French Colonial-style treasure filled with burnished wood hallways, a pool and lounge area with a full bar on the Sun Deck, multiple spa treatment rooms, a fitness room, and spacious, elegantly-appointed suites and staterooms with twin balconies and gleaming hardwood floors.
+While the destination is certainly the star of the show on Mekong River cruises, the shipboard experience is a prized part of the trip – exceeding expectations from start to finish.
+Launched in 2015, the AmaDara is a French Colonial-style treasure filled with burnished wood hallways, a pool and lounge area with a full bar on the Sun Deck, multiple spa treatment rooms, a fitness room and spacious, elegantly-appointed suites and staterooms with twin balconies and gleaming hardwood floors.

 The ship’s Saigon Lounge serves as a meeting point for daily excursions as well as cocktails, briefings and enriching entertainment.
 The AmaDara’s Mekong Restaurant serves three mouthwatering meals daily, deftly blending Western and authentic Asian cuisines.
 Our multi-course dinner at The Chef’s Table, the complimentary specialty restaurant, was a true culinary extravaganza featuring fine wines and locally-inspired cuisine.